rajesh-tne/latitude/README.md

 sudo pip install Faker

 ```
+https://community.cloud.databricks.com/. -- Its free just sign up to use the community Databricks
 ## Run

 * python data_processing.py (This python script will generate CSV depending on the input file size provided and also covert the columns that needs to anonymise)